palanca1818/marc/How-to-create-my-own-font.md

 [back to help index](Help)

-If you wish to create font with your own artworks - you can use fontello to to simplify process.The only thing you need to do - prepare images in SVG format.
+If you wish to create font with your own artworks - you can use fontello to simplify process.The only thing you need to do - prepare images in SVG format.
 Please, read [[How to use custom images]] for details about importing.

 The whole process is: